pavel-ivanov-rnd/iris-heaplang-experiments/README.md

 This version is known to compile with:

- - Coq 8.5pl2
+ - Coq 8.5pl3
  - Ssreflect 1.6

-You will furthermore need an up-to-date version of [Iris](https://gitlab.mpi-sws.org/FP/iris-coq/).
-Run `git submodule status` to see which git commit of Iris is known to work.
-You can pick between using a system-installed Iris (from Coq's `user-contrib`) or a version of Iris locally compiled for lambda-Rust.
+ - A development version of [Iris](https://gitlab.mpi-sws.org/FP/iris-coq/)

+The easiest way to install the correct versions of the dependencies is through opam.
+Once you got opam set up, just run `make build-dep` to install the right versions of the dependencies.
+When the dependencies change (e.g., a newer version of Iris is needed), just run `make build-dep` again.

+Alternatively, you can manually determine the required Iris commit by consulting the `opam.pins` file.

 ## Building Instructions

-To use the system-installed Iris (which is the default), run `make iris-system`.
-This only works if you previously built and installed a compatible version of the Iris Coq formalization.
-To use a local Iris (which will always be the right version), run `make iris-local`.
-Run this command again later to update the local Iris, in case the preferred Iris version changed.

-Now run `make` to build the full development.
+Run `make` to build the full development.

-## Update local dependency by tracking Iris `master`

-   git submodule update --remote
+## For Developers: How to update the Iris dependency

+- Do the change in Iris, push it.
+- In iris-atomic, change opam.pins to point to the new commit.
+- Run "make build-dep" (in iris-atomic) to install the new version of Iris.
+- You may have to do "make clean" as Coq will likely complain about .vo file mismatches.